10-Minute Keto Garlic Bread Chaffle Recipe

 • Grease Well: Make sure to grease the waffle iron well.
 Chaffles have little batter and stick easily without enough oil or butter coating the plates.

-• Room Temp Eggs: Use room temperature eggs rather than cold eggs for the best texture.
-Eggs blend easier at room temp!
+• Room-Temp Eggs: Use room-temperature eggs rather than cold eggs for the best texture.
+Eggs blend easier at room temperature!

 • Precision is Key: Measure the coconut flour correctly, or the ratio of ingredients will be off.
-You can use a spoon to scoop and level, then check your measurement.
+If you use even a tiny bit too much it could cause your garlic chaffle bread to be dry as a dessert because coconut flour is SO ABSORBENT.

 plated keto garlic bread chaffled served with dipping sauce